-Louisiana cops searching for murder suspect who kidnapped baby
+Louisiana murder suspect dies in police shootout after killing two people and kidnapping baby

-East Baton Rouge police officers in Louisiana say they are searching for a suspect who is accused of fatally shooting two people before fleeing the scene with his infant child Monday morning.
+A Louisiana man suspected of killing two people Monday afternoon died in a shootout with police after he fled the murder scene with a baby in his lap and headed for Mississippi.

-Police have identified the shooting suspect as 30-year-old Eric Derell Smith.
-He is believed to be driving a blue Nissan Altima, The Advocate reported.
+Biloxi Police Chief John Miller told news outlets that 30-year-old Eric Derell Smith died Monday afternoon.
+Smith's four-month-old daughter was taken to a hospital, The Advocate reported.

 Deputies with the East Baton Rouge Sheriff’s Office responded to a 911 "hang-up call" around 11:30 a.m.
-Monday in the 2000 block of Richmond Street in Baker.
+Monday in the 2000 block of Richmond Street in Baker, Louisiana, about 11 miles north of Baton Rouge.

 When deputies arrived on scene, they found two people who had been killed in an apparent shooting.
 The suspect had fled the scene with an infant child.